-While we are experiencing demand growth in certain specialties in our nurse and allied healthcare staffing segment, demand in our nursing business is currently trending at levels consistent with prior year.
-We believe the lack of demand growth is resulting from a combination of factors including weaker inpatient hospital admissions, reimbursement cuts from Federal sequestration, and tight spending controls from hospitals due to the uncertainty of near-term impacts from implementation of the Patient Protection and Affordable Care Act.
-Since the fourth quarter of 2012 we have experienced a significant reduction in therapy demand due to a variety of legislative changes in Medicare reimbursement.
+While we are experiencing demand growth in our travel nursing division within certain specialties and for Electronic Medical Record ("EMR") engagements, overall demand is currently trending at levels consistent with prior year.
+Similarly, our allied business is experiencing growth within the imaging and lab specialties, but demand for therapy specialties has substantially decreased throughout the year.
+We believe the lack of demand growth is resulting from a combination of factors including weaker inpatient hospital admissions, reimbursement cuts, and tight spending controls from hospitals due to the uncertainty of near-term impacts from implementation of the Patient Protection and Affordable Care Act.

 Our managed services program clients as well as our ability to shift our sales resources to other specialties have mitigated the financial impact of the reduced therapy demand.
-Orders are spread across a broad base of clients and geographies.
-We continue to see clients migrate to managed services program relationships, and during the six months ended June 30, 2013, revenue from these contracts represented approximately one-third of our nurse and allied healthcare staffing business, a substantial increase from 1% in 2008.
+We continue to see clients migrate to managed service program relationships, and during the nine months ended September 30, 2013, revenue from these contracts represented approximately forty percent of our nurse and allied healthcare staffing business.
 As a result of these managed services relationships, we have an improved ability to fill more of the demand and create operational efficiencies.
+Although our gross margins have improved throughout the year, we are experiencing an increase in housing rent costs as a constrained rental market continues to drive rates higher.
+We have partially mitigated this impact by contracting with new lower cost rental properties and through bill rate increases.

-In our locum tenens staffing segment, we are seeing strong market demand in our primary care, hospitalist, emergency medicine and advanced practice mid-level specialties, but continue to experience weaker demand in our radiology specialty.
+In our locum tenens staffing segment, we are seeing strong market demand in our hospitalist, emergency medicine and advanced practice mid-level specialties, but continue to experience weaker demand in our radiology specialty.
 We are achieving improved bill rates and bill to pay spreads, but also experienced increased professional liability costs.
 We have added locum tenens to our managed services program offering, but adoption is in its very early stages.